Agent-Hellboy/flask-hedcrypt/README.md

 # flask-hedcrypt

-      A flask extension which provide interface(using a set of APIs) to cryptography library of python.
+      A flask extension which provide interface to some cryptographic use cases.